AntonC9018/Hopper_University_Paper/paper.md

 ### 2.3.1.
 Initial attempts

 Initially, I tried to code the game in *Corona* game engine, in *Lua* programming language.
 It allows exporting on mobile and desktop.
+See the github repository [here][1].

 However, my understanding of how such games actually work was quite poor at the time.

-Designing and implementing a simple game is entirely different from what I was going for.
+Designing and implementing a simple game is entirely different from what I was faced with.
 If you are designing a game that could have thousands of different effects, mechanics and creatures and possibly expanded by mods, you cannot account for every item with a bunch of if-statements, you actually need more involved abstract systems making use of *some* kind of polymorphism.
-I did not realize this before this project, but quickly understood it after this initial attempt.[Dungeon-Hopper][1] I will expand on this more in a separate chapter.
+I did not realize this before this project, but quickly understood it after this initial attempt.
+I will expand on this more in a separate chapter.

 This initial attempt at coding the game made me understand that complex and scalable games are not a bunch of if statements.